 RFA: The current version is rev. 8/20/14.

-The Opportunity Grants mechanism is intended to remove obstacles to HIV/AIDS research productivity or career advancement by providing small but crucial resources that cannot easily or immediately be obtained through other funding mechanisms.
+Opportunity Awards are intended to remove obstacles to HIV/AIDS research productivity by providing small but crucial resources that cannot easily or immediately be obtained through other funding mechanisms.

 This program provides reimbursement or direct purchases of up to $2,000 per approved request.
 Applications have a rolling deadline.